Beyfortus® can help protect against respiratory syncytial virus (RSV)

 Baby holding parent’s finger

-Will my child ever need another Beyfortus®?
+Will my child ever need another administration of the Beyfortus® immunizing agent?

-Beyfortus® is recommended as a single fixed dose given as two intramuscular injections.
-However, for individuals undergoing cardiac surgery with cardiopulmonary bypass, it is recommended that an additional dose is administered as soon as the individual is stable after surgery.
+For individuals undergoing cardiac surgery with cardiopulmonary bypass, it is recommended that an additional dose is administered as soon as the individual is stable after surgery.